ToolsForHumans/zag/doc/source/user/arguments_and_results.rst

-* If the task is being reverted because it failed (an exception was raised from its |task.execute| method), the ``result`` value is an instance of a :py:class:`~taskflow.types.failure.Failure` object that holds the exception information.
+* If the task is being reverted because it failed (an exception was raised from its |task.execute| method), the ``result`` value is an instance of a :py:class:`~zag.types.failure.Failure` object that holds the exception information.

 * If the task is being reverted because some other task failed, and this task